canonical/intel-npu-driver-snap/README.md

 binary blobs to /var/snap/intel-npu-driver/current so that they are accessible to the kernel driver running on the host.

+### Snap slots

+* **intel-npu**: provides access to the NPU device node on the host
+* **npu-libs**: provides access to NPU libs, namely the NPU user mode driver with compiler

 ### Loading new NPU firmware

-Now connect the snap to the `kernel-firmware-control` snap interface, which allows the snap to access a file in /sys for customizing the kernel's firmware search path:
+Connecting the `intel-npu-fw` plug will trigger a hook that customizes the kernel's firmware search path:

 ```
-sudo snap connect intel-npu-driver:kernel-firmware-control
+sudo snap connect intel-npu-driver:intel-npu-fw
 ```

-Now run the following to customize the search path:
+To check that the search path was updated run:

 ```
-sudo intel-npu-driver.set-firmware-path
+sudo cat /sys/module/firmware_class/parameters/path
 ```

-The expected output is something like the following:
+The expected output is something like:

 ```
-Firmware search path is set to: /var/snap/intel-npu-driver/x1
+/var/snap/intel-npu-driver/x1
 ```

 Now reload the `intel_vpu` kernel module to load the updated firmware: